llv22/allrank_forward/README.md

 * fully connected and Transformer-like scoring functions
 * commonly used evaluation metrics like Normalized Discounted Cumulative Gain (NDCG) and Mean Reciprocal Rank (MRR)
 * click-models for experiments on simulated click-through data

+We forked the original repository and added the following modifications:

+* support AP@K, precision@K
+* support {metric}_None to support get MRR, P
+* add tracing for failure and success cases (still refine code to dynamical determine the threshold)
+* fix the bug of MRR
+* support statistics report on the test set

 ### Motivation